ereiskind/nolcat/docs/source/code_style_guide.rst

         * Logging statement: "Updating the `<name of relation>` relation automatically failed, so the SQL update statement needs to be submitted via the SQL command line:\n<SQL update statement>"
         * Overall function return value features ``load_data_into_database()`` response followed by the above logging statement

-      * *Return value that will indicate to "view_lists/edit_record.html" that the attempted change failed*
+      * **#SQLDatabaseUpdateFailed** Return value that will indicate to "view_lists.views" that the attempted change failed
-      * *Return value that will indicate to "view_lists/edit_record.html" that there was a problem*

 reStructured Text
 *****************